Portative organ

 A depiction of Saint Cecilia playing a portative (detail from the Bartholomäusaltar in the Alte Pinakothek).
 The bellows can be seen to the right of the pipes.

 A portative organ (from the Latin verb portare, "to carry"), also known during Italian Trecento as the organetto, is a small pipe organ that consists of one rank of flue pipes, sometimes arranged in two rows, to be played while strapped to the performer at a right angle.
 The performer manipulates the bellows with one hand and fingers the keys with the other.
 The portative organ lacks a reservoir to retain a supply of wind and so it produces sound only while the bellows are being operated.
 The instrument was commonly used in European secular music from the 12th to the 16th centuries.

 The Italian composer Francesco Landini is known to have played the instrument.
 There are performers on the instrument again as a result of the Early Music Revival.
 Some contemporary music has been written for it, for example by José María Sánchez-Verdú.
 Dolly Collins also used it in modern English folk music.

 Terminology

-The portative organ is also called a portatif organ, portativ organ, or simply portative, portatif, or portativ.
+The portative organ is also called a portatif organ, portativ organ, organetto, or simply portative, portatif, or portativ.